jstedfast/MimeKit/FAQ.md

 ### How would I parse multipart/form-data from an HTTP web request?

-Since classes like `HttpWebRequest` take care of parsing the HTTP headers (which includes the `Content-Type` header) and only offer a content stream to consume, MimeKit provides a way to deal with this using the following two static methods on `MimeEntity`:
+Since classes like `HttpWebResponse` take care of parsing the HTTP headers (which includes the `Content-Type` header) and only offer a content stream to consume, MimeKit provides a way to deal with this using the following two static methods on `MimeEntity`: